Raviteja847-siliveru/tejs_portfolio/README.md

 Most analyst portfolios are built on Kaggle samples.
 Mine is built on **real production SQL engineering experience.**

-At Movate, I supported **Google client data pipelines** — monitoring batch jobs, resolving live incidents, performing Root Cause Analysis, and fixing data quality issues on systems where errors had direct business impact.
+At Movate, managed and optimized enterprise-scale data pipelines by monitoring high-volume batch jobs and resolving live incidents.
+Conducted comprehensive Root Cause Analysis (RCA) to remediate data quality issues, ensuring system reliability and preventing downstream impacts on critical business-decision systems.

 That foundation shapes how I approach analytics: